-|Planning and Oversight||The first cost estimateing activity in the cloud migration approach is the Planning and Oversight.
+|Planning and Oversight||The first cost in cloud migration cost estimation is the Planning and Oversight.
 Also known as the discovery and planning phase.
-Key decision makers are engaged with the long term view, & strategic partners/vendors engagement.
+Key decision makers should engaged with the long term view, & also engage with strategic partners/vendors.
 An internal assessment is done to map against various available options for cloud migration.

 |Redevelopment||The most critical early phase in a cloud migration project is application assessment.
 This phase will determine which cloud migration approach should be used for each application.
 Rehost (Lift and Shift), Revise, Rearchitect, Rebuild, Replace considerations in this phase.

 |Migration||The actual cost of moving the application from its existing location to the cloud.
 If your staff doesn’t have the expertise or time to handle app redesign/ migration, you may have to outsource some of the tasks to third-party certified partner companies.
-Oracle has few select Cloud certified MSE partners who can consult, build, deploy, migrate and manage all your cloud efforts in a single contract.
+Oracle has few select certified Cloud Service Provider Expertise (CSPE) who can consult, build, deploy, migrate and manage Oracle and Non-Oracle workloads, and all your cloud efforts in a single contract.

 |Interim Operation||The amount of “interim” cloud operations costs to capture in a migration cost estimate (as opposed to the ongoing cloud operations budget) is the amount incurred during “transition” from running a workload on-premises to running it fully in the cloud.
 This period covers operational setup as well as interim operations itself.
 This period typically ends when ongoing support for a cloud workload is moved to a permanent cloud ops team.

 |Transformation||Transformation costs to watch for include the cost to reskill existing teams, the cost to raise salaries to match market levels for cloud roles, changes to organizational structure and operating procedures, and the cost to adopt agile DevOps practices across the IT organization.
 For organizations intending to “outsource” their cloud operations, the costs to onboard and establish a managed service provider (MSP) can be considered a transformation cost.

 If you want to achieve operational cost optimization, in conjunction with extrapolated value and several other benefits, seek services from Oracle MSE who can provide all Oracle Cloud services in a single contract and single point of contact.